-3.2.4 Option costs
+3.2.3 Option costs

 The costs for all the options have been calculated taking account of some of the variability in approaches and also considering possible phasing of works.
-We have added contingencies in the form of 'Optimism Bias' which is based on past experience on this and other projects.
-For example, for beach nourishment (the present management option) optimism bias starts by adding 15% to the base costs from year 6 to year 20, adding 25% from year 21 to year 50 and adding 40% from year 51.
+We have added contingencies based on past experience on this and other projects.

-Figure 7 presents the early high-level assessment of costs illustrating the differences in expenditure for various approaches in whole life cash and present value (PV) terms.
-This confirmed that approaches to hold the present line with beaches as a primary part of the flood risk management strategy were significantly better in PV economic terms than alternatives, as well as being better able to deliver on social and environmental requirements.
+Figure 6 presents the early high-level assessment of costs illustrating the differences in expenditure for various approaches.
+This confirmed that approaches to hold the present line with beaches as a primary part of the flood risk management strategy were significantly better in economic terms than alternatives, as well as being better able to deliver on social and environmental requirements.

-Amongst all the option costs examined it is notable that the cost of continuing with present nourishment practice (red line) to provide a similar level of protection to that currently achieved for the next 100 years, is estimated to be £1,500 million (at today's prices).
-The present value cost (PVc) of same is £339 million.
-By comparison, the cash cost of providing a beach with control structures and a reduced nourishment commitment (black line) to provide the same standard of protection is estimated to be just half of that, in the region of £710 million, with a PVc of £292 million, over 100 years.
+The cost of continuing with present nourishment practice (red line) to provide a similar level of protection to that currently achieved for the next 100 years, is estimated to be £1,500 million (at today's prices).
+By comparison, the cash cost of providing a beach with control structures and a reduced nourishment commitment (black line) to provide the same standard of protection is estimated to be between £700m to £1,000m million.